 Most online brokers also offer Limit Orders.
 These relate to the entry-level of your trade.
 If you’re looking to buy, and Sainsbury’s shares are trading at 244p, you can build an instruction to buy a certain number of shares if the price drops to a lower level, for example, 222p.
 There is no guarantee your order will be filled at your target entry point, but Limit Orders can help you finesse your way into a trade.

 Once all the checks are done, all it takes to trade Sainsbury’s shares is a tap or click of the screen.

 There are two tips from experienced traders to keep in mind.

-- Before you click ‘buy’ or ‘sell’ SBRY— It’s important to establish if you are buying what you think you are.
+Before you click ‘buy’ or ‘sell’ SBRY— It’s essential to establish if you are buying what you think you are.
 Online brokers offer markets in share dealing and Contracts for Difference (CFDs).
 CFDs allow you to use leverage and scale up the risk-return on the trade.
 They also allow you to sell short.
-If your strategy involves selling Sainsbury’s shares in the hope of buying them back at a cheaper level, then you need to use CFDs.
+If your strategy involves selling Sainsbury’s shares in the hope of repurchasing them at a cheaper level, then you need to use CFDs.

 This approach makes managing your costs and comparing broker T&Cs easier to do.

 |Live Account Fee||No charge||No charge||No charge||No charge||No charge|

 |Demo Account Fee||No charge||No charge||No charge||No charge||No charge|

 |Cash Withdrawal Fee||Yes – $5 per transaction||N/A (a charge may be incurred on|